By far one of the best chocolate chip cookies I’ve ever made! These super soft and thick dark chocolate cranberry almond cookies are full of flavor.

 - Remove from the oven and allow cookies to cool on the baking sheet for 5 minutes before transferring to a wire rack to cool completely.
 While the cookies are still warm, I like to press a few more chocolate chunks/dried cranberries/or almonds into the tops– this is only for looks!

 - Make Ahead Instructions: Cookies stay fresh covered at room temperature for up to 1 week.
 You can make the cookie dough and chill it in the refrigerator for up to 4 days.
 Allow to come to room temperature then continue with step 4.
 Baked cookies freeze well for up to 3 months.
 Unbaked cookie dough balls freeze well for up to 3 months.
 Bake frozen cookie dough balls for an extra minute, no need to thaw.
-Click here for my tips and tricks on freezing cookie dough.
+Here’s how to freeze cookie dough!

 - Chocolate: I used 1 and 1/2 4-ounce bars of Baker’s bittersweet chocolate to get the 6 ounces.
 You can also use a semi-sweet chocolate bar, a milk chocolate bar, or a white chocolate bar.
 1 cup of chocolate chips works too!